maxcountryman/axum-sessions/README.md

 `axum-sessions` is a middleware providing cookie-based sessions for `axum` applications.

-- Cryptographically-signed cookies, ensuring authenticity
+- Cryptographically-signed cookies, ensuring integrity and authenticity
 - Wraps `async_session`, enabling flexible cookie storage (e.g. `async-sqlx-session`)
 - Convenient extractor-based API (i.e. `ReadableSession` and `WritableSession`)
 - Can be used as a generic Tower middleware